intel/QAT_Engine/README.md

 This should all happen in a transparent way with the only noticeable effects being a slow down in performance until the acceleration device comes back online.
+The Heartbeat feature is not supported in the FreeBSD operating system.

 ## Intel&reg; QAT OpenSSL\* Engine HKDF Support